Summary: in this tutorial, you’ll learn about a new type called C union and how to use it effectively in your program.

 The following picture illustrates the difference between a structure and a union:

-By definition, a union is a type that stores different values in the same memory location but not at the same time.
-A union is a group of data objects that share a single block of memory.
+By definition, a union is a type that stores different values in the same memory location but not simultaneously.
+It is a group of data objects that share a single block of memory.

 The syntax of defining a union is similar to the syntax of defining a structure type.
 The following illustrates the syntax for defining a union: